SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark: SignAvatars Dataset

-\paragraph{Sign language notation} Similar to spoken languages, sign languages have special structures with a set of linguistic rules \citep{blaisel1997david} (\eg grammar, lexicons).
+\paragraph{Sign language notation} Similar to spoken languages, sign languages have special structures with a set of linguistic rules \cite{blaisel1997david} (\eg grammar, lexicons).
 Unlike spoken languages, they have no standard written forms.
-Moreover, there are over 300 different sign languages across the world, with hearing-impaired people who do not know any SL.
+Moreover, there are over 300 different sign languages across the world, with Deaf and hard-of-hearing people who do not know any SL.
 Hence, having only a single type of annotation is insufficient in practice.
-To enable more generic applications for different users, we provide more modalities in the~\name~dataset.
-Our SL annotations can be categorized into four common types: HamNoSys, spoken language, word, and gloss, which can be used for a variety of downstream applications such as SLP and SLR.
+To enable more generic applications targeting different users, our SL annotations include various modalities that can be categorized into four common types: HamNoSys, spoken language, word, and gloss, which can be used for a variety of downstream applications such as SLP and SLR.